 You may review and change your information with us at any time by clicking on the “Manage Profile” link found at the bottom of e-mails sent by us.
 To opt-out from having any provided information used for e-mail communications from us, please click on the opt-out (unsubscribe) link in any message you receive from us.
 This will allow you to unsubscribe or update your message preferences.

-The information we gather from you is used either in connection with your interest in employment opportunities with Scripps Health, a class or event, or if you have questions or comments you would like to share with Scripps Health.
+The information we gather from you is used in connection with your interest in employment opportunities with Scripps Health, a class or event, educational needs, if you have questions or comments you would like to share with Scripps Health or related activities.

 Scripps Health does not disclose, give, sell, or transfer any personal information to third parties for non-Scripps’ use.
 Personally identifiable information may be collected from visitors to our site and provided in an aggregate form to other parties within the Scripps Health family for marketing, advertising or other similar uses.

 You will be added to a Scripps Health e-mail list only if you register to receive e-mails via a form on the Scripps website, a printed form, or during a call to our Call Center at 1-800-SCRIPPS.
 You may opt-out of receiving our e-mails by clicking on the opt-out link included in every e-mail we send.
 If you have any issues relating to unsubscribing to Scripps e-mails please contact firstname.lastname@example.org.

 We provide several ways to e-mail us with questions you may have as you navigate through our site.
 Please note that any information sent through an e-mail message is unsecured and can be seen on computers which transfer data from your computer to Scripps Health.
 We recommend that you do not e-mail sensitive personal health information, or any other confidential information, to Scripps Health or anyone else.
 Should you choose to provide information in this manner, you do so at your own risk.